PH Soil Meters

 Crown of Thorns White Jewel Dieffenbachia Coleus Prayer Plant

-Dumbcane Green Zone Euonymus Columnea Quaker Ladies
+Dumb Cane Green Zone Euonymus Columnea Quaker Ladies

 Easter Orchid Plants 4-5 Finger of God Copper Leaf Sansevieria